Level 3: Roundabout Awareness & Lane Positioning

 On larger roundabouts, the Middle Lane is often dedicated to the "Straight Ahead" exit to keep traffic flowing.

-Look for "Spiral" markings—these will naturally push you toward your exit lane without you having to cross lines.
+Look for "Spiral" markings — these will naturally push you toward your exit lane.

 The MSM Routine: At Roundabouts